t-padma/t-padma.github.io/_posts/2023-06-23-fmri-intro.md

 ![magnet](/images/magnet.png)

 2. The orientation of these protons (as a magnet) is in general random but can be influenced by the field $B_0$ associated with the fMRI.
 The protons align *parallel* or *antiparallel* to the magnetic field $B_0$.
 However, a small majority of the protons align with the direction of $B_0$.
-This gives rise to a *net magnetization vector* in the direction of $B_0$.
+This gives rise to a **net magnetization vector** in the direction of $B_0$.

 ![magnets](/images/orient.png)

 3. In the picture below, the white vector denotes the net magnetization vector in the direction of $B_0$.
-Using a radiofrequency pulse $B_1$, called *excitation*, we can ``tilt" the net magnetization vector to be perpendicular to $B_0$.
+Using a radiofrequency pulse $B_1$, called **excitation**, we can "tilt" the net magnetization vector to be perpendicular to $B_0$.

 ![perp](/images/b0.png) ![perp](/images/b1.png)

 4. The net magnetization vector will spiral around the $B_0$ direction which induces an electrical signal.
+This follows from the Ampere's right-hand rule.

 ![precess](/images/precess.png) ![perp](/images/recover.png)

+#### What is happening at the proton level?
-At the level of a single proton, *precession* is the spinning of the proton about its own axis.
+At the level of a single proton, **precession** is the spinning of the proton about its own axis.
 In the presence of a radiofrequency (RF) signal (shown below in red), the proton begins to precess in a different direction and with an angle (w.r.t the axis) that depends on the strength and duration of the RF pulse.
 This leads to a change in **longitudinal magnetization**.

 ![rf](/images/rf.png) ![rf](/images/rf2.png)

-At the level of multiple protons, we initially start with protons precessing about their axis and out of sync in such a way that the net magnetization is parallel to $B_0$.
-When RF pulse energy is applied two things happen:
+At the level of multiple protons, we initially start with protons precessing about their axis and **out of sync** in such a way that the net magnetization is parallel to $B_0$.
+When RF pulse energy is applied two things happen

     * some protons reverse their precession directions so that there is no net longitudinal magnetization.
     * all the protons process in phase temporarily.
 This *brief* synchronization of precession is **transverse magnetization**.

 ![rf](/images/first.png) ![rf](/images/second.png)

 The protons recover to their original state of orientation i.e. out of phase precession with net magnetization in the direction of $B_0$.
 Hence the transverse signal *decays* and the longitudinal signal *recovers*.
-This decay will look like a spiraling of the net magnetization vector about the $B_0$ direction. (as shown in the picture in point four) This recovery is also called *relaxation* while the process of precessing is called *relaxation*.
+This decay will look like a spiraling of the net magnetization vector about the $B_0$ direction. (as shown in the picture in point four) This recovery is also called **relaxation**.

 **Remarks**
-* The frequency of precession ($f_0$), described by the *Larmor equation*, depends on the strength of magnetic field $B_0$.
+* The frequency of precession ($f_0$), described by the **Larmor equation**, depends on the strength of magnetic field $B_0$.
 The *gyromagnetic ratio* $\gamma$ is a constant that is unique to each nucleus.
 $$f_0 = \gamma B_0 $$
-* The point at which $63\%$ of the longitudinal magnetization is *recovered* is called **T1 time**.
+* The point at which $63%$ of the longitudinal magnetization is *recovered* is called **T1 time**.
-* The time at which $63\%$ of the transverse magnetization is *lost* is called **T2 time**.
+* The time at which $63%$ of the transverse magnetization is *lost* is called **T2 time**.
 * The T1 and T2 times are unique to each tissue type image.

 ### Image formation in fMRI